 This is what you need to remember: you are not the only person who is being impacted by these changes.
 There are millions.
 Many know about the changes, but are doing nothing; many more don’t even know about the changes.
 That means these changes, if you want them to, can work to your advantage.
 If users are seeing less third party content and more of Aunt Susie’s dog posts, then when they see your paid post show up at the top of their feed, it’s going to stand out a whole lot more.

-If you are serious about growing your author platform as a writer, then you should always look for organic growth opportunities on Facebook, but those seem to be getting smaller and smaller; paid Facebook campaigns will need to be part of your author book marketing strategy if you want to use this space to increase your visibility.
+If you are serious about growing your author platform as a writer, then you should always look for organic growth opportunities on Facebook, but those seem to be getting smaller and smaller; paid Facebook campaigns will need to be part of your author social media marketing strategy if you want to use this space to increase your visibility.
 Whether a paid social strategy is right for you is a decision you'll need to make for yourself.
 You may find your money could be better spent elsewhere, so I encourage you to consider your options and make the choice that best suits your time, your author goals, and your budget.